DUNE-DAQ/networkmanager/docs/README.md

 ### Receiving Data from Network Connections

 NetworkManager supports a callback-based architecture for receiving messages from the network.
 Whenever a message arrives, the configured callback is called on a thread.
-It is the callback's responsibility to deserialize the message and perform any validity checks.
+It is the callback's responsibility to deserialize the message and perform any validity checks; an example of this type of callback can be found in the `FragmentReceiver::dispatch_fragment` function on l.
+124 of the dfmodules package's [FragmentReceiver.cpp](https://github.com/DUNE-DAQ/dfmodules/blob/ed868f5cfb73750012f04cb930dafc296d7c4c2c/plugins/FragmentReceiver.cpp) source file.

 The sequence of events for a receiver should be: